danielathome19/Form-NN/README.md

 To find out more, check out the provided research paper:
   * "Deep Learning for Musical Form: Recognition and Analysis" (DOI: coming soon)
   * Also contained in the "PaperAndPresentation" folder is the thesis paper, conference paper, and presentation of the research.
+  * The thesis defense can be watched at https://youtu.be/2ZM5jz5gows.

 # Usage
 See: